Ushering in a new era of medical imaging

 Catalyze a better diagnostic

-We can attach fluorine-18 to any ligand right now.
+We can efficiently attach fluorine-18 to bioactive materials.

 |Comparison Factors||Standard 18F Moiety|